 - Automated email sales funnels (Email sales funnels and autoresponders)

-is about communicating with a large audience through email messages and the only way for this process to become scalable is to remove or eliminate manual tasks.
+Email marketing involves communicating with a large audience through email messages, and the only way for this process to become scalable is to remove or eliminate manual tasks.

 When you set up your email automation campaigns, you don’t have to worry about the size of your list or to check if messages are sent out on time, everything is automated and scalable.

 Another benefit of email automation is personalization.
-Sending personalized emails to your subscribers can increase email open rate and this brings additional benefits.
+Sending personalized emails to your subscribers can increase the email open rate, which brings additional benefits.

 Personalization in an automated campaign can be achieved by: